qv1145145/Windows-3.1-PS-2-Mouse-Wheel-Support/README.md

-# Windows 3.1 PS/2 Mouse Wheel Support
+# Windows 3.1 PS/2 Mouse Wheel Support (Experimental / Work in Progress)

+**Status: Not fully functional – contributions welcome!**
-This project adds scroll wheel support to Windows 3.1 for PS/2 mice (IntelliMouse compatible).
-It consists of a VxD (`WHEELVXD.386`) that hooks IRQ12 or uses I/O trapping to parse wheel packets, and a modified mouse driver (`MOUSE.DRV`) that exports `WheelSupported` and `GetWheelDelta` APIs.
+This project is an attempt to add scroll wheel support to Windows 3.1 for PS/2 mice (IntelliMouse compatible).
+The code compiles and installs, but the VxD currently fails to register its API entry point (`INT 2Fh` returns zero), and the modified mouse driver always returns `0`.
+This repository is a call for help from anyone with experience in Windows 3.1 VxD development.

-## Features
+## Overview

+The project consists of:
-- Detects wheel presence using the standard IntelliMouse rate sequence (200 → 100 → 80 Hz).
+- `WHEELVXD.386` – a VxD that hooks IRQ12 or uses I/O trapping on port 0x60 to parse PS/2 packets, detect a wheel via the standard rate sequence (200 → 100 → 80 Hz), and accumulate wheel deltas.
-- Accumulates wheel deltas while preserving original mouse movement and button functionality.
-- Provides a simple protected‑mode API (via `INT 2Fh`) to query wheel support and retrieve accumulated delta.
-- Optional: modified `MOUSE.DRV` can forward calls to the VxD, allowing existing applications to use `LoadLibrary`/`GetProcAddress`.
+- A patched `MOUSE.DRV` that exports `WheelSupported` and `GetWheelDelta` (ordinals 7 and 8) which forward calls to the VxD.

+The intended API (via `INT 2Fh`, AX=1684h, BX=0xE5E5) should provide:
+- `AX=0`: version (0x0100)
+- `AX=1`: wheel supported?
+(1 if detected)
+- `AX=2`: get accumulated delta (clears after read)

+## Current Issues (Help Needed!)

+- **VxD entry point not found** – `INT 2Fh` returns a null pointer even though the VxD is installed (file in SYSTEM, `device=` line in `SYSTEM.INI`).
+The VxD compiles and passes `addhdr`, but the API is not registered.
+- **Memory allocation may fail** – `_PageAllocate` could be returning an error, causing the VxD to abort initialisation (though Windows boots normally).
+- **I/O callback not triggered** – When using `Install_IO_Handler`, the callback routine may never be called, or the wheel detection sequence fails.
+- **Driver extension always returns 0** – Even though `GetProcAddress` finds the exported functions, they return 0 because the VxD is not accessible.

+## How You Can Help

+If you have experience with Windows 3.1 VxD development, please consider:
+- Debugging the VxD initialisation – check why `INT 2Fh` returns zero.
+- Testing the I/O trapping or IRQ hooking variants.
+- Verifying the wheel detection sequence on real hardware or emulators (86Box, VirtualBox).
+- Providing a working version of `WHEELVXD.386` or a pull request with fixes.

+Open an issue or submit a pull request on GitHub.
+Any help is greatly appreciated!

 ## Repository Structure

 ```
 ├── WHEELVXD/
-│   ├── WHEELVXD.ASM       - VxD source (direct I/O or I/O trapping version)
+│   ├── WHEELVXD.ASM       - VxD source (two versions: IRQ hook and I/O trap)
 │   ├── WHEELVXD.INC       - constants and device ID
 │   ├── WHEELVXD.DEF       - module definition file
 │   ├── MAKEFILE           - build with MASM 5.10+ and link386